openrelayxyz/ethercattle-deployment/docs/API.md

 2. subscriptions require a full duplex connection.
 Geth offers such connections in the form of websockets (enable with --ws) and ipc (enabled by default).
 3. subscriptions are coupled to a connection.
 If the connection is closed all subscriptions that are created over this connection are removed.
 4. notifications are stored in an internal buffer and sent from this buffer to the client.
 If the client is unable to keep up and the number of buffered notifications reaches a limit (currently 10k) the connection is closed.
 Keep in mind that subscribing to some events can cause a flood of notifications, e.g. listening for all logs/blocks when the node starts to synchronize.
+5. within Rivet, you will be billed one request for every item served to you for a subscription.

 ## Create subscription
 Subscriptions are creates with a regular RPC call with `eth_subscribe` as method and the subscription name as first parameter.
 If successful it returns the subscription id.